 Environmental Bike (2020)

-The Environmental Bike is a sonic bike that makes sound and music through live sonification of air pollution as you cycle.
-It was inspired by FoAM-Kernow‘s work on the Sonic Kayak with Matthews during 2016-19 and was built in our Berlin studio during COVID lockdown 2020.
+The Environnmental Bike is a sonic bike that makes sound and music through live sonification of air pollution as you cycle.
+Instigated by Matthews after her work with FoAM-Kernow on the Sonic Kayak during 2016-19, we made this first prototype in Berlin during COVID lockdown summer 2020, and launched it at Lisboa Soa sound art festival September 2020.

-Invited to present at Lisboa Soa sound art festival 2020, the BRI saw this as an ideal situation in which to run an interactive and open research lab to develop the system with the participation of local cyclists.
-Performing out of the Campo Mártires da Pátria park, the lab was run daily by bicrophonic artists Lisa Hall, Kaffe Matthews and Federico Visi with hardware built by Sukandar Kartadinata, Berlin and ongoing consultation from Amber and Dave Griffiths FoAM-Kernow, UK.
-22 – 27.09.20.
+This situation provided an ideal opportunity to run an interactive and Open Research Lab with the public to test the bike and develop the system.
+Presenting out of the Campo Mártires da Pátria park up on a hill in downtown central Lisbon, the Lab was run daily by bicrophonic artists Lisa Hall, Kaffe Matthews and Federico Visi with the hardware built by Sukandar Kartadinata, Berlin and ongoing consultation with FoAM-Kernow, from 22 – 27.09.20.

 EnviroBike is simply a sonic bike that carries an air pollution sensor on its handlebars within a small box with nostrils that enables its fan to ‘breathe’ the passing air in and out.
 Using a laser the sensor can then measure the amount and size of particulate matter (PM) found in the air, including the ‘dangerous’ PM2.5 and below in nine different data streams.

 This data is also fed into Pure Data modules housed in the Raspberry Pi in the sonic bike box on the back of the bike which trigger or process stored sounds depending on data levels received and how the PD patch is designed.
 The fundamental PD system used is MoSoLab built by Federico Visi for the sonification project with sonic kayaks June 2020, and then developed with the making of the prototype EnviroBike in Berlin.